Literature: Young Royals

 - Arranged Marriage: As was the case in her Real Life, Mary in Mary, Bloody Mary has a number of marriages arranged for her throughout her childhood.

-- Brother-Sister Incest: One of the possibilities batted about for poor Mary is to marry her to her father's son by one of his mistresses.
+- Brother-Sister Incest: One of the possibilities batted about for poor Mary is to marry her to Henry Fitzroy, the Duke of Richmond - who is her father's son by one of his mistresses.
+To her deep relief, this one never gets beyond the rumor stage.

 - Christianity Is Catholic: Truth in Television for the earlier Tudor novels, right up until Henry VIII wants his divorce and creates the Church of England.